 days in the park and know just about every possible location, time,

 and road to be on to cross paths with these amazing animals.

 We meet in Gardiner, Montana, just a few miles north of Mammoth Hot

-Springs, the day before the safari is to start.
+Springs, the night before the safari is to start.
 I usually book

 a number of rooms well in advance for those coming on the safaris.
 Weather is